reviwh/jisho-kamus-bahasa-jepang-api/README.md

 # Sample Japanese Dictionary API Documentation

-Tish is a simple RESTful API for sample of Japanese Dictionary.
+This is a simple RESTful API for sample of Japanese Dictionary.

 ## Table of Contents